-- > export and/or import bans (trade sanctions that may apply to all trade with a specific country or territory, or to specific products such as oil, timber or diamonds); - > bans on specific services (brokering, financial services, technical assistance); - > bans on investment, payments and capital movements; - > prohibitions on capital raising for targeted entities; - > arms embargoes, banning the export of weapons and related materials, technologies and services; and - > the withdrawal of tariff preferences or other trade related restrictions.
+- > export and/or import bans (trade sanctions that may apply to all trade with a specific country or territory, or to specific products such as oil, timber or diamonds): - > bans on specific services (brokering, financial services, technical assistance); - > bans on investment, payments and capital movements: - > prohibitions on capital raising for targeted entities; - > arms embargoes, banning the export of weapons and related materials, technologies and services; and - > the withdrawal of tariff preferences or other trade related restrictions.

 The EU and US also impose so-called smart financial sanctions, which target specific persons, groups and entities responsible for objectionable policies or behaviour.
 These sanctions include an obligation to freeze all funds and economic resources of the targets, as well as a ban under EU law on making funds or economic resources available to the targets and a broad prohibition under US law on any transactions or dealings involving the targets.
-In addition, US economic sanctions ban most transactions or dealings with the governments of Cuba, Iran, Sudan and Syria, their agents and entities they own or control, or any persons located within or doing business from these countries.
+In addition, US economic sanctions ban most transactions or dealings with the governments of the region of Crimea, Cuba, Iran, North Korea, and Syria, their agents and entities they own or control, or any persons located within or doing business from these countries.
+US economic sanctions also ban most transactions or dealings with the government of Venezuela, their agents and entities they own or control.